XSLTv

 Summary:

 XSLTv is a grid viewing program for XMLTV data files.
 It requires only an xmltv data file and a modern browser.
-All processing is completely client-side, resulting in a very simple installation, but a performance hit.
+All processing is completely client-side and is done as-needed, resulting in a very simple installation.

 Download: